Compliance & Enforcement Activities

 20

-For more information on the authorisation breaches identified at the 2024 Dunkley by-election, the person or entities contacted and the outcomes see this Table.
+For more information on the authorisation breaches identified for the by-elections held during the 47th Australian Parliament, the person or entities contacted and the outcomes see this Table.

 Referendum authorisation investigations and breaches detected